 Our School strictly enforces its policy against bullying of any students or staff.
 It is the policy of the School to provide and maintain a learning environment that is free from bullying by any member of the school community, student or staff, and any other verbal or physical misconduct that disrupts or makes the learning environment unsafe.
 School staff includes, but is not limited to: educators, residential staff, administrators, health care center workers including school nurses, cafeteria workers, custodians, bus and other drivers, athletic and other coaches, advisors, paraprofessionals, staff overseeing extracurricular activity, and support staff.

 Bullying, as defined in M.G.L. c.
-71, § 37O, is the repeated use by one or more students or a member of a school staff of a written, verbal, or electronic expression or a physical act or gesture or any combination thereof, directed at a target that:
+71, § 37O, is the repeated use by one or more students or a member of a school staff of a written, verbal, or electronic expression or a physical act or gesture or any combination thereof, directed at a target that meets any or all of the following:

-ii. places the target in reasonable fear of harm to himself or herself or of damage to his or her
+ii.
+Places the target in reasonable fear of harm to himself or herself or of damage to his or her property.

-iii. creates a hostile environment at school for the target; iv. infringes on the rights of the target at school; or
+iii.
+Creates a hostile environment at school for the target.

 Aggressor is a student or a member of a school staff who engages in bullying, cyber-bullying or retaliation towards a student.